Agent Vault Protocol

 Audited CI/CD pipelines

-Untrusted agents from marketplaces
+Untrusted third-party agents

 Emergency revocation